Normal operators in real and quaternionic Hilbert spaces: Abstract

 \section{Abstract}

-A new approach to normal operators in real Hilbert spaces is discussed, and spectral decompositions are obtained, via unique associated real spectral measures on complex subsets, having a more classical flavor.
-The results are then applied to quaternionic normal operators, which are regarded as special classes of real normal operators.
+A new approach to normal operators in real Hilbert spaces is discussed, and a spectral representation is obtained, derived directly from the complex case.
+The results are then applied to quaternionic normal operators, regarded as a special class of real normal operators.
+This point of view allows us to consider their spectrum and associated measures to be defined on subsets of the complex plane, in a classical manner.